TRaSH-Guides/Guides/docs/Misc/Discord-Notifier-Basic-Setup.md

 ## Login

-First we're going to visit the [Discord Notifier](https://discordnotifier.com/index.php){:target="_blank"} site, if you don't have an account yet, click the link to signup.
+First we're going to visit the [Discord Notifier](https://discordnotifier.com/index.php){:target="_blank" rel="noopener noreferrer"} site, if you don't have an account yet, click the link to signup.

  ![dn-login](images/dn-login.png)